Keep Your Kids Walking Safely!

 - Insist that your children wear light-colored or reflective clothing at night.

 Having a child involved in a car accident is nothing short of heartbreaking.
 Kids make the most vulnerable pedestrians, and sustain the worst injuries due to their small size.
-As a parent, you want your child to receive the best medical care possible and walk away from the incident stronger than ever, but it costs money.
+As a parent, you want your child to receive the best medical care possible and walk away from the incident stronger than ever, but that costs money.
 Is the driver who hit your child responsible for covering those costs?
 Very likely, which is why it’s vital to have a child injury lawyer represent your child’s best interests.

 The pedestrian attorneys at Lependorf & Silverstein, P.C., have deep experience working with families.
 As parents ourselves, we know what you’re going through.
 If your child was injured while walking, let us focus on your case while you focus on your child’s health.
 Please call (609) 240-0040 to discuss your legal rights.